Territory of the Islamic State: Egypt

 The Egyptian militant group Ansar Bayt al-Maqdis swore allegiance to IS in November 2014.
 After al-Baghdadi's speech on 13 November, the group changed its name to Sinai Province on the Twitter feed claiming to represent the group.
 The group has carried out attacks in Sinai.

 On 1 July 2015, Wilayat Sinai launched a large-scale invasion on the Egyptian city of Sheikh Zuweid with more than 300 IS fighters and attacked more than 15 army and police positions using mortars, RPG's, light and heavy weapons in an attempt to capture the city.

-On 29 February 2017, the Islamic State – Egypt Province released a propaganda video that targets Coptic Christians.
+On 29 February 2016, the Islamic State – Egypt Province released a propaganda video that targets Coptic Christians.

 In 2020, IS in Egypt occupied villages in Bir al-Abd town in North Sinai.

-As of 2022, the group continues to attack local infrastructure, but has diminished due to persistent counterterrorism efforts by the Egyptian government and armed forces, who operate with the assistance of local tribesmen.
+In 2022, while having lost most of its territory, the group continued to attack local infrastructure, but this diminished due to persistent counterterrorism efforts by the Egyptian government and armed forces, who operated with the assistance of local tribesmen.

+As of 2023, the Islamic State – Sinai Province is defunct, with the insurgency in the Sinai having ended.